 Also shown in Figure \ref{fig:vegard} is the quadratic elongation parameter $\lambda$ \cite{robinson1971quadratic}.
 This parameter provides a dimensionless metric for the distortion of the CeO$_6$ octahedra within the series.
-Again, there is a striking difference between RbCeO$_2$ and the rest of the RbCe$X_2$ series -- RbCeO$_2$ exhibits strongly sheared octahedra with angles that deviate nearly 8.6\degree\, from 90\degree\, (compared with a 2.8\degree\, deviation in RbCeTe$_2$).
+Again, we note a striking difference between RbCeO$_2$ and the rest of the RbCe$X_2$ series.
+RbCeO$_2$ exhibits strongly sheared octahedra with angles that deviate nearly 8.6\degree\, from 90\degree\, (compared with a 2.8\degree\, deviation in RbCeTe$_2$).
 Considering only the stoichiometric ternary endpoints, the quadratic elongation also trends in a linear fashion until the solubility gap between RbCeS$_2$ and RbCeO$_2$ is reached.
-However, the intermediate alloys do not trend linearly with the ternary endpoints.
-Instead, the alloys show behavior that reaches a local minimum somewhere in the intermediate compositions.
+However, the intermediate alloys do not trend linearly with the ternary endpoints and instead exhibit local minima within the intermediate compositions.